Welcome to our website – here you will find information about our LL.M. programs.

 Miami Law's International Graduate Law Programs offers a welcoming environment for lawyers from around the world and Miami Law has renowned professors who share the knowledge and skills needed to succeed in the global marketplace.
 And, students earn their advanced legal degrees in one of the most international, dynamic cities in the U.S. positioned at the gateway to Latin America, Europe, Asia and the Caribbean.
 Click here to see videos of our alumni talking about their experiences in our program.

-Applications to our International Graduate Law Programs in International Law (specializations in Arbitration, Transnational Law for Foreign Lawyers, Inter-American Law and General International Law) and Ocean and Coastal Law are accepted on a rolling basis throughout the year on a rolling basis (priority deadline of May 1) and are reviewed by the Admissions Committee as soon as all required documents are received.
+Applications to our International Graduate Law Programs in International Law (specializations in Arbitration, Transnational Law for Foreign Lawyers, Inter-American Law and General International Law) and Ocean and Coastal Law are accepted on a rolling basis throughout the year (with a priority deadline of May 1).
+Applications are reviewed by the Admissions Committee as soon as all required documents are received.
 Please submit your documents as soon as possible for consideration.

 Foreign Law Graduates: Priority Deadline is May 1 (Fall Admission Only)